 Drift fishing for Winter Steelhead

 Drift fishing is one of the original Winter Steelhead fishing methods.
 Steelhead pioneers knew that, for the most part, Winter Steelhead spend most of their time near the river bottom.
 The prime zone where water depth offers them cover and protection, and boulders and wood slow the current just enough to make holding in place a little easier.
-You want a sinker attached to your mainline heavy enough to get down to the bottom, but light enough to tap-dance on top of the gravel, allowing your cured salmon roe, yarn, or plastic worm to “drift” down the seam.
+You want a sinker attached to your mainline heavy enough to get down to the bottom, but light enough to tap-dance on top of the gravel, allowing your cured salmon roe, corky & yarn, or plastic worm to “drift” down the seam.
 Still deadly effective.

 Read more: How to Cure Salmon Eggs